github/docs/content/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository.md

 {% endif %}

 {% ifversion ghes > 3.3 or ghae-issue-4757 or ghec %}
-## Allowing access to components in an internal repository
+## Allowing access to workflows {% ifversion ghes > 3.4 or ghae-issue-6090 or ghec %}and actions{% endif %} in an internal repository

 Members of your enterprise can use internal repositories to work on projects without sharing information publicly.
 For information, see "[About repositories](/repositories/creating-and-managing-repositories/about-repositories#about-internal-repositories)."